 - 4.1 The Council's Housing Investment Strategy, approved by Cabinet in 2012, centres on delivering three key programmes: - Investment to maintain and improve existing council-owned homes; - Delivery of new affordable homes; and - Implementation of the initial phases of the housing regeneration programme. - 4.2 Annually, the Council reviews and updates its 30 year business plan in line with best practice.
 This report summarises the latest 30-year HRA Business Plan, and seeks approval from Cabinet for updated and re-profiled capital expenditure proposals.
 The annual update also outlines how the Council plans to utilise resources from the Affordable Housing Fund (AHF) to deliver new affordable housing supply initiatives. - 4.3 The charts in paragraph 10.2 show the key business plan metrics for both last year's and this year's plans.
-The significant differences between the two years are: - Fire safety interventions following the Grenfell Tower fire have increased as a proportion of the assumed budget by c.£25.5m (see section 7 for more detail); - A re-profiling of repairs (revenue) expenditure has resulted in a transfer of funds from capital expenditure (c.£46m); - An anticipated decrease in the cost of undertaking void refurbishment works following the introduction of CityWest Homes' new 10-year Term Partnering Contracts (c.£15m); - A general re-profiling of capital expenditure and potential savings taking into account the CityWest Homes' new 10-year Term Partnering Contracts (c.£46m).

-4.4 The key achievements made in maintaining, improving and renewing the stock in the last 12 months are listed in Appendix D.

-5. Government policy announcements and recent legislative changes

-5.1 This section provides a summary of the legislative changes and government policy announcements in recent years and the implications for the Council's housing investment plans.

-Housing White Paper 2017 "Fixing our broken housing market"

-5.2 The paper covered all aspects of housing delivery:
+The significant differences between the two years are:

+- Fire safety interventions following the Grenfell Tower fire have increased as a proportion of the assumed budget by c.£29.3m (see section 7 for more detail); - A re-profiling of repairs (revenue) expenditure has resulted in a transfer of funds from capital expenditure on major works (c.£98m); - An anticipated decrease in the cost of undertaking void refurbishment works following the introduction of CityWest Homes' new 10-year Term Partnering Contracts (c.£17m); - 4.4 The key achievements made in maintaining, improving and renewing the stock in the last 12 months are listed in Appendix D. - 5.
+Government policy announcements and recent legislative changes - 5.1 This section provides a summary of the legislative changes and government policy announcements in recent years and the implications for the Council's housing investment plans. - Housing White Paper 2017 "Fixing our broken housing market" - 5.2 The paper covered all aspects of housing delivery: